-Directors are remunerated in the form of fees, payable quarterly in arrears.
-In accordance with the Company's Articles of Association the aggregate remuneration of the Directors may not exceed £200,000 per annum.
+Directors are remunerated in the form of fees, payable guarterly in arrears.
+The aggregate remuneration of the Directors may not exceed £200,000 per annum.
 Subject to this overall limit, the Board's policy is that the fees payable to the Directors should reflect the time spent by the Board on the Company's affairs and the responsibilities borne by the Directors and should be sufficient to promote the long term success of the Company.
 All Directors, including any new appointments to the Board, are paid at the same rate, apart from the Chairman of the Board and the Chairman of the Audit Committee who are paid a higher fee in recognition of their additional responsibilities.
 The level of remuneration paid to each Director is reviewed annually, although such review will not necessarily result in any change to the rate; any feedback from shareholders would be taken into account when setting remuneration levels.
 Directors are authorised to claim reasonable expenses from the Company in relation to the performance of their duties.